How do I Answer a Lawsuit for Debt Collection?

 (YOUR OPPONENT'S NAME),

 The top line gives the name of the court, the state, and the county.
-Examples: "District Court of Washington for Pierce County" or "In the Superior Court of the State of Washington in and for the County of Pierce."
+Examples: "District Court of Washington for Pierce County" "In the Superior Court of the State of Washington in and for the County of Pierce."

 The left side lists the names of the Plaintiff and Defendant.

-The right side lists the number that the court clerk has assigned this case (so that they can keep it filed correctly) and the title of that pleading.
+The right side lists the number that the court clerk has assigned this case (so they can keep it filed correctly) and the title of that pleading.

 If the papers you received have no file number, the plaintiff may have decided to deliver (or serve) the papers to you before filing them with the court.
 The law allows this.
 You are still bound by the time limit listed in your Summons.
 But you may not need to file your Answer with the court yet.
 You will still have to deliver a copy to the plaintiff's lawyer (or the plaintiff if s/he has no lawyer).
 Read your Summons carefully.
 It should tell you what to do.